arjunpilakkal/documentations/README.md

-# sonarqube
+# Documentations
-A documentation on how to setup sonarqube and jenkins pipeline
+Documentations for various devops concepts and mini projects